KristianS1991/final-project/README.md

 I really enjoyed the entire development process of creating this app.
 From designing wireframes and then building their corresponding React components, to drawing entity-relationship models for each table and coding their models, controllers, and routes in Flask.

-# SEI Project Four, Full-Stack Application (React, Flask, SQL) - CheckPoint
+# SEI Project Four, Full-Stack Application - CheckPoint

 ## Timeframe
 1 Week